 This large packet of amaretti biscuits is ideal for after dinner treats, or to crush and use in baking - perhaps to make a crumble, or crunchy topping for ice cream.
 The back of the packet includes a recipe for chestnut cream cups - like a creamy chestnut custard with crunchy crushed amaretti biscuits sprinkled over the top.

-Ingredients: sugar, apricot kernels 20%, egg white, almonds 1%, milk sugar and proteins, raising agent (sodium hydrogen carbonate), natural flavour.
-May contain traces of gluten and nuts (hazelnuts).
+Ingredients: sugar, apricot kernels 18%, egg white, almonds 1%, lactose and milk proteins, raising agent (sodium hydrogen carbonate), natural flavour.
+May contain traces of gluten, other nuts and sulphites.
+Allergens are listed in bold.